 Technical Barriers to Trade (TBT) and Sanitary and Phytosanitary Measures (SPS)

-In the fields of sanitary and phytosanitary (SPS) measures and of technical barriers to trade (TBT), EFTA aims at decreasing technical and sanitary hurdles to trade for goods traded between the Parties.
+In the fields of sanitary and phytosanitary (SPS) measures and of technical barriers to trade (TBT), EFTA aims at decreasing technical and sanitary hurdles for goods traded between the Parties.
 By negotiating provisions that build on the WTO agreements on SPS and TBT and considering agreements concluded with the EU, a certain degree of harmonisation can be achieved.
 The provisions shall go beyond the WTO obligations as appropriate.

 Based on the WTO legal framework, EFTA aims to limit the possibility for all parties to take trade remedy measures between them to prohibit anti-dumping measures and to exclude products from global safeguard measures if they do not cause or threaten to cause a serious injury to the importing Party.
 EFTA further seeks to include elements going beyond the WTO obligations, for notifications and pre-emptive consultations.